-Oxford AQA Internation al Physics AS/ A Level Syllabus 9631/ 9632
+Oxford AQA International Physics AS/ A Level Syllabus 9631/ 9632

 These qualifications are modular.
 The full International A-level is intended to be taken over two years.
 The specification content for the International AS is half that of an International A-level.
-International AS and A-level exams in Physics allow students to demonstrate knowledge and understanding of scientific, mathematical and practical techniques, principles and concepts.
-Students also apply their knowledge and understanding of scientific, mathematical and practical techniques, principles and concepts
+International AS and A-level exams in Physics allow students to demonstrate knowledge and understanding if scientific, mathematical and practical techniques, principles and concept is Students also apply their knowledge and understanding of scientific is mathematical and practical techniques, principles and concepts

-Unit Duration Maximum Marks
+Duration Maximum Marks

-1 2hour 80

-2 2hour 80

-3 2hour 80

-4 2hour 80

-5 2hour 80
+2hour 80

+2hour 2hour 2hour 2hour 2hour